grimme-lab/xtb_docs/source/enso_doc/enso.rst

 What is ENSO ?
 ==============

-``ENSO`` is a utility program to create and refine Conformer, Rotamer-Ensembles and finally prepare all files necessary to generate NMR spectra using the ``ANMR`` program. ``ENSO`` and additional necessary resources can be found at xxxxx.
+``ENSO`` is a utility program to create and refine Conformer, Rotamer-Ensembles and finally prepare all files necessary to generate NMR spectra using the ``ANMR`` program. ``ENSO`` and additional necessary resources can be found at [latest release page](https://github.com/grimme-lab/enso/releases/latest) and [latest release page](https://github.com/grimme-lab/cefine/releases/latest).

 The Workflow to get the final spectrum is detailed in the following graphic.

 .. figure:: ../../figures/enso/enso_get_spectrum.png
 	:scale: 25%